shazz/shazz.github.io/content/pages/bootsector.md

 4. If running on a MC68030/68040, the CACR, VBR, TC, TT0 and TT1 registers are initialized.

-5. If a floating-poin coprocessor is present it is initialized.
+5. If a floating-point coprocessor is present it is initialized.

 6. If the memvalid ($4F2), memval2 ($43A), and memval3 ($51A) system variables are all valid, a warm boot is assumed and the memory controller is initialized with the return value from memcntrl ($424).